Managing Project Load File Import Templates

 • extbegattach (required) — The external starting attachment document with a document number (for example, for an email).
 This field is typically populated for the beginning attachment for an entire family, but a standalone document may also have this field populated.
 This field is categorized under Digital_Reef_Properties.

-The following fields are recommended to provide optimal family handling:
+The following fields are also recommended to provide optimal family handling:

 • extenddoc (recommended) — The external ending document with a document number (under Digital_Reef_Properties).
 If this field is populated, the software will also populate the extdocrange and extdocattachrange fields.